-Val Bott has been an independent museum consultant since 2000; she also has over 25 years’ experience of managing museums and archives.
-She has supported a number of heritage-related charities and in June 2014 was awarded an MBE for her heritage and conservation work.
+Val Bott has been an independent museum consultant since 2000; she also has over 25 years’ experience of managing museums and collections.
+She supports a number of heritage charities and in June 2014 was awarded an MBE for her heritage and conservation work.

 London’s land-based college, Capel Manor, opens its Enfield estate to visitors, with model gardens, animal displays and many events throughout the year.
-Val is advising upon ways of interpreting the heritage of the estate; her initial research has revealed new information about the history of the site.
-Her essay on the Boddam family, who had many Enfield connections and owned the property from about 1790 to 1810, won Enfield’s Council’s David Pam Memorial Prize in July 2016.
+Val has advised upon ways of interpreting the heritage of the estate.
+Her initial research has revealed new information about the history of the site.
+Her essay on the Boddam family, who owned the property from about 1790 to 1810, won Enfield’s Council’s David Pam Memorial Prize in 2016.